How it Works Features Use Cases Docs Blog GitHub

 Total cost: approximately $8 in Replicate compute.

 Image quality: 91% of images passed the quality control loop on the first attempt.
-The remaining 9% required one retry.
+Instagram’s visual format is Zirelia’s natural habitat.

 What We Learned

 The persona.yaml is everything.
 Vague character definitions produce vague content.
-The more specific and human the persona, the more specific and human the output.
+The more specific and human the persona, the more engaging and real the Instagram caption becomes.

 Visual consistency requires a LoRA.
 Text prompts alone produce too much variation across dozens of posts.
+On Instagram, aesthetics are everything.
 The LoRA investment (time + ~$8) pays for itself immediately.

 Memory matters more than expected.
 Without ChromaDB memory, the brain repeated topics within a single week.
-With memory enabled, content diversity improved dramatically.
+With memory enabled, the diversity of photographic and textual content improved dramatically.

 The Engine Behind the Influencer